 2. They Don’t Focus On Quality Content

 Content can make or break your site.
-In order for your site to come out of this process on top, your SEO specialist should have a strategy that starts from basic firm scalability to the many ways in which they can approach that from different angles, when writing content.
+In order for your site to come out of this process on top, your SEO specialist should have a strong content strategy.

 1. They Don’t Show Results

-At the end of the day, you’re paying this person to increase traffic to your site.
+At the end of the day, you’re paying your SEO manager to increase traffic to your site.
 No matter what is said, if you do not see a traffic increase, there is something wrong.
 The reason you’re paying an SEO specialist is to increase traffic, and by proxy, client leads.
 If you find your traffic numbers aren’t increasing, or your conversion numbers aren’t going up, it’s time to call a meeting.

-There are a few reasons why your traffic isn’t increasing.
-Your site could have any of the previously mentioned optimization issues, especially concerning content, or your SEO specialist is relying on branded keywords to attract users.
+There may be few reasons why your traffic isn’t increasing.
+Your site could have any of the previously mentioned optimization issues, especially concerning content, or your SEO specialist may be relying on branded keywords to attract users.
 The trouble with that, is if a client already knows your name (or your firm’s name), chances are they’re not the leads you have to worry about attracting with SEO to begin with.

 Even if your traffic has gone up, you still may notice a lack of calls or emails to your practice.
 This usually indicates that your SEO specialist has been using keywords that attract the wrong type of potential client.
 That is why it’s crucial to have a well thought out content strategy, especially if your contractor doesn’t have a lot of familiarity with the practice of law.